 John Sullivan, Vice President Exploration: Pursuant to the terms of a letter agreement, Mr. Sullivan is entitled to receive three years' base salary in the event of a Change of Control of the Corporation and his employment is terminated by the Corporation without just cause or by Mr. Sullivan within six months of a Change in Control, plus the lesser of (i) the amount of the last bonus paid to Mr. Sullivan, if any; and (ii) the average of the bonus earned (if any) for the three years preceding termination.
 In addition, Mr. Sullivan's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.
 In the event of termination of Mr. Sullivan's employment by the Corporation without cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Sullivan is entitled to receive notice of termination or the payment of base salary in lieu of all or part thereof equal to one months' salary for each year of service, with a minimum of three months and a maximum of twelve months.
+In addition, Mr. Sullivan's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of the notice period or the day he commences employment of the absence of all or part thereof equal to one months' salary for each year of service, with a minimum of three months and a maximum of twelve months.
 In addition, Mr. Sullivan's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of the end of the notice period or the day he commences employment with another employer.

-The table below sets out the estimated incremental payments, payables and benefits due to each of the Named Executive Officers for termination on a change of control, assuming termination on December 31, 2014:
+The table below sets out the estimated incremental payments, payables and benefits due to each of the Named Executive Officers for termination on a change of control, assuming termination on December 31, 2015: